 1 teaspoon vanilla essence

-Combine juice, brandy and arrowroot in a small pan, stir over heat until mixture boils and thickens.
+Combine orange juice, brandy, and arrowroot in a small saucepan, stir over heat until mixture boils and thickens.

-To serve, divide filling evenly among pastry cases, top with strawberries.
-Brush strawberries with warm orange glaze.
+Divide the filling evenly among pastry cases, top with strawberries, Brush the strawberries with the Orange Glaze.

 Flans are best assembled just before serving.